SAP-samples/abap-platform-codejam-latest-features-2602/README.md

 - Make use of various feedback options

 ## Agenda and Format
-- 10:00 : Introduction and feature presentations
+- 14:00 : Introduction and feature presentations
-- 11:00 : Feature implementation I
-- 13:00 : Lunch (Cantine)
-- 14:00 : Feature implementation II
+- 15:00 : Feature implementation
-- 15:30 : Closing

 Work on any presented feature, combine features across your RAP business objects, and experiment freely.
 Feature experts will be available throughout for questions and feedback.